-Other (not-accepted homeless) homeseekers and transfers with an identified housing need to whom the council gives reasonable preference but who do not qualify for emergency band A\ (groups 1, 2, 3, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18 and 19).
+- Homeseekers and transfers with an identified housing need to whom the council gives reasonable preference but who do not qualify for emergency band A+ (groups 1, 2, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18 and 19). - Transfers with an identified housing need to whom the council gives reasonable preference because they are occupying unsanitary or overcrowded housing or are otherwise living in unsatisfactory conditions (group 3) but who do not qualify for emergency band A+ band B "Standard priority"

 Note: band A is a mix of the old band B urgent cases and some of the old band C reasonable preference, but has a much tighter definition of overcrowding and medical need than did the previous scheme.
-The new band also includes some council-interest transfers (groups 13 and 14) and non statutory successors (group 11), most of whom would formerly have been assessed as band A.
+The new band also includes some council-interest transfers (groups 13 and 14).